austin-putz/GenSel/README.md

 Once you have it downloaded, added to your path, and any other software needed installed, you can begin to run GenSel programs.

 You can get the manual [here](https://www.biomedcentral.com/content/supplementary/1471-2105-12-186-s1.pdf).
-It has some information in, but as a whole lacks a lot of information to get started.
+It has some information in, but as a whole lacks a lot of information to get started such as file formats and that type of thing.
+The rest is learning how to tune GenSel to get the correct answers.

 ### File Formats (txt, csv, tsv, etc)